 So you have a buyer for your home and are wanting to move your existing Barclays mortgage to a new home.
 This is not only possible but also quite often the best move for you.

-If your existing mortgage deal has not come to an end of its term yet it is likely that you will have to pay a redemption fee to Barclays for leaving early.
-Therefore it may be possible to port your existing interest rate and mortgage to your new home avoiding paying an early redemption fee.
+If your existing mortgage deal has not come to the end of its term yet it is likely that you will have to pay an early redemption fee also known as an early repayment charge (ERC) to Barclays for leaving early.
+Therefore it may be possible to port your existing rate and mortgage to your new home avoiding paying an early redemption fee.

 If you are needing additional borrowing for your new property you may be able to port your existing products and get a new top-up rate either matching the same term or possibly a longer term to make monthly repayments affordable.